grosser/cachy/README.markdown

 TODO
 ====
+ - build support for more than ActiveSupport style read/write cache stores
  - optionally store dependent keys, so that they can be setup up once
- - build support for more than read/write cache stores
- - build hashed keys

 Author
 ======